 Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.

-This notice is being sent to you by the Village of Yates City (IL) public water supply.
-Date distributed: May 31, 2020
+This notice is being sent to you by:

+the Village of Yates City (IL) public Water System ID# #0950700 Date distributed April 29,2022

+water supply.